vlang/v/vlib/x/json2/README.md

-> `json2` was named just to avoid any unwanted potential conflicts with the existing codegen
+> The name `json2` was chosen to avoid any unwanted potential conflicts with the
-> tailored for the main `json` module which is powered by CJSON.
+> existing codegen tailored for the main `json` module which is powered by CJSON.

-An experimental version of the JSON parser written from scratch on V.
+`x.json2` is an experimental JSON parser written from scratch on V.

 ## Usage
 ```v oksyntax